arnav-jain1/Fall_2024/EECS_678/3- Processes.md

 	Variety of domains like the internet
 Unix domain sockets:
-	Communication between processes on same Unix system Special file in the system
+	Communication between processes on same Unix system Special file in the system (like FIFO)
 Mostly for client-server programming
 	Client sends a request for info (like API calls) server waits for requests then does the request and sends info (updates, output) to client